 By contrast, a case started about eight months after the first of the proceedings was not permitted to join the common trial.
 The Court ruled that allowing that proceeding to join would imperil the Court's ability to hear and determine the initial actions within the period mandated by the PM(NOC) Regulations, and would put unreasonable strain on the patentee's resources.

 Coming into force of the amended Patent Rules

 On October 30, 2019, the amended Patent Rules came into force.
-As summarized on our Changes to Canada's patent practice page and outlined, and discussed in detail here, the Patent Law Treaty has now been implemented in Canada.
-Among other things, the Patent Rules have been updated to shorten deadlines for office action responses (now four months), final fee payments (now four months), examination requests (now four years), and reinstatement for unpaid maintenance fees (now six months from the missed deadline or 2 months from a corresponding Patent Office notice, plus a "due care" requirement for reinstatement after six months and up to 18 months), as well as to eliminate the 12-month grace period for PCT national entries such that following the 30-month deadline national entry is only possible where the deadline was unintentionally missed (and must in any event be met by the 42-month mark).
+As summarized on our Changes to Canada's patent practice page, the Patent Law Treaty has now been implemented in Canada.
+Among other things, the Patent Rules have been updated to shorten deadlines for office action responses (now four months), final fee payments (now four months), examination requests (now four years), and reinstatement for unpaid maintenance fees (now six months from the missed deadline or two months from a corresponding Patent Office notice, plus a "due care" requirement for reinstatement after six months and up to 18 months), as well as to eliminate the 12-month grace period for PCT national entries such that following the 30-month deadline national entry is only possible where the deadline was unintentionally missed (and must in any event be met by the 42-month mark).
 In addition, there is now a new ability for applicants to make amendments after allowance, and new third party rights in certain cases where a patent or application has gone abandoned.